 2012 - "Reversing 300 years of damage / A movement is under way to purge the trash, bacteria and pollution that have long infected the city's heart" by Timothy B. Wheeler, The Baltimore Sun

 2013 - Dirty, Sacred Rivers: Confronting South Asia's Water Crisis, a book by Cheryl Colopy

-of 2013 Excellence in Journalism Award
+Recipient of 2014 Excellence in Journalism Award

 Excellence in Journalism Award.
 The award honors and